tdunning/t-digest/README.md

 accuracy of tail estimates.
 Handling the transition to non-singletons is also very important.

 Both cases are handled much better than before.

+So far, the better interpolation has been fully integrated and tested in the `MergingDigest` with very good improvements in accuracy, but applying these improvements has exposed bugs in the way that `AVLTreeDigest` handles data with many repeated points.

 ### Two-level Merging
-We now have a trick that uses a higher value of the compression parameter (delta) while we are accumulating a t-digest and a lower value when we are about to store or display a t-digest.
+We now have a trick for the `MergingDigest` that uses a higher value of the compression parameter (delta) while we are accumulating a t-digest and a lower value when we are about to store or display a t-digest.
 This two-level merging has a small (negative) effect on speed, but a substantial (positive) effect on accuracy because clusters are ordered more strongly.
 This better ordering of clusters means that the effects of the improved interpolation are much easier to observe.

+Extending this to `AVLTreeDigest` is theoretically possible, but it isn't clear the effect it will have, particularly if done before proper scale functions are added to the tree digest.

 ### Repo Reorg
 The t-digest repository is now split into different functional areas.
 This is important because it simplifies